 Good question.
 Generally speaking timber is a highly sustainable material because it absorbs and locks away carbon and it takes very little energy to manufacture useable sections.
 As far as what species of timber to use?
 There is a simple answer and a complex one.
 The simple approach in a nutshell is to follow my table which ranks the most sustainable to the least sustainable.
 If your not from australia you can typically substitute the name of another developed country.
 Unfortunately countries with less wealth tend to have to exploit their forests more ruthlessly.

-Do not buy - Merbau (unless fsc) - it is a south east Asian timber with orangutan claw marks on it.
+- Merbau (unless fsc) - it is a south east Asian timber with orangutan claw marks on it.
 You will find that shamefully this is everywhere in hardware stores!!
-If you want to destroy the last great forests on earth then go ahead and do your deck in merbau or other nice Asian timbers. - new timber products (plywood etc) made from south east Asian timbers
+If you want to destroy the last great forests on earth then go ahead and do your deck in merbau or other nice Asian timbers.

 - timber products like bread boards from china and asia, unless it's bamboo

 So there it is.
 Basically just get recycled timber, pine based products or Australian hardwood products and the world may be half decent when we get old.